sts10/tidy/readme.markdown

 ## On unique prefix length

 Setting this value to, say, 3 means that each word on the resulting list will have a unique 3-character prefix.
 This is useful if you intend the list to be used by software that uses auto-complete.
 It is distinct from the operation of eliminating prefix words, though can be used in conjunction with that feature.

+## What is this "brute force line"?

+If the shortest word on a word list is shorter than log26(word_list_length), there's a possibility that users generate a passphrase that has a lower entropy through brute-forcing.

+As an example, let's say we had a 10,000-word list that contained the one-character word "a" on it.
+Given that it's 10,000 words, we'd expect each word to add an additional ~13.28 bits of entropy.
+That would mean a three-word passphrase would give users 39.86 bits of entropy.
+However!
+If a user happened to get "a-a-a" as their passphrase, a brute force method shows that entropy to be only 14.10 bits (4.7 * 3 words).
+Thus we can say that it falls below the "brute force line", a phrase I made up.

+If you want Tidy to refuse to generate lists that fall _below_ this line, pass in the `-B`/`--brute` flag.
+If you just want to know if a given generated list falls above or below this line, use the `-A`/`--attributes` flag.

+### An even more strict "line"

+If we go by [a 1951 Claude Shannon paper](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf), each letter in English actually only gives 2.62 bits of entropy.
+Users can see if their generated word list falls about or below this line by using the `-A`/`--attributes` flag.

 ## Language limitations